Styling the application

 It looks good!
 But the button at the top-right, which is supposed to cause the menu to expand, doesn’t work yet - it uses JavaScript to show and hide the menu contents, and we haven’t included Bootstrap’s JavaScript into our application yet.
 If you click that button, nothing will happen at the moment.

-Like we included Bootstrap’s CSS into our application.css.scss
+Like we included Bootstrap’s CSS into our application.css.scss file, we also

 need to include its JavaScript.
-Open up app/javascript/packs/application.js
+Open up app/javascript/packs/application.js,

 and check out what it looks like.
 We haven’t modified it yet, so at the bottom